core45/system-settings-db/README.md

 ```

 ## Usage
+After migrating the new table system_settings will be created in the database.
+The package doesn't provide a UI for managing the settings.
+You have to add/modify/delete the records on your own.
+The important columns are:
+- key: the key of the setting
+- value: the value of the setting

+The other columns are for your convenience.
+You can also add your own columns to the table if you like.

 ### Setting a value
 In the database you can set a value for a key.
 The key is a string and the value can be a string, integer or boolean.